 Sprinkle the dough generously with cinnamon sugar and roll up into a long roll as tightly as possible.
 Cut that into half and then cut each half evenly into 6 slices, for a total of 12 rolls.

 Place the rolls in a well buttered cake pan, cover very loosely with a square of plastic wrap that has been sprayed with non-stick cooking spray, and put in a draft free, warm spot to rise.

 Bake in a preheated 350 degree oven for about 25 minutes or until lightly browned.
 Don't let them get quite this dark - as usual, I got distracted and nearly forgot about them!
 Now y'all know why I don't bake much.
 Mix up the icing and pour all over the top of the hot rolls and let it soak in a bit before pulling one out.
 My favorite ones as the ones with all the soft sides, right in the middle section.

 Yum.
 See that part in the center?
-My absolute favorite part.
+Yep, I'm a center roll girl - my absolute favorite part.
 If I could figure out how to make a pan of just those centers, I'd be a millionaire I swear.